andyarensman/fcc-lessons-express/README.md

 # FreeCodeCamp: APIs and Microservices Lessons - Basic Node and Express

 FreeCodeCamp's introduction lessons to Node and Express, completed.
 This is part of the APIs and Microservices certification.
-You can find the lessons on [FreeCodeCamp here](https://www.freecodecamp.org/learn/apis-and-microservices/#basic-node-and-express)
+You can find the lessons at [this link](https://www.freecodecamp.org/learn/apis-and-microservices/#basic-node-and-express).

 Here is FreeCodeCamp's description of the lesson:
 >Node.js is a JavaScript runtime that allows developers to write backend (server-side) programs in JavaScript.
 Node.js comes with a handful of built-in modules — small, independent programs — that help with this.
 Some of the core modules include HTTP, which acts like a server, and File System, a module to read and modify files.